-getline and getwline read an entire line from stream, storing the address of the buffer containing the text into lineptr.
-The buffer is null-terminated and includes the newline character, if one was found.
+The getline and getwline functions read an entire line from stream, storing the address of the buffer, which contains the text into lineptr.
+The buffer is null-terminated and includes the newline character if one was found.

 If lineptr is NULL, then getline will allocate a buffer for storing the line, which should be freed by the user program.
 (In this case, the value in n is ignored.)